filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 lotus would immediately publish Deals 1 & 2 in a single `PublishStorageDeals` message.
 Deal 3 would be published in a subsequent `PublishStorageDeals` message.

+> Note: If any of the deal in the `PublishStorageDeals` fails validation upon executation, i.e: start epoch has passed, all deals will fail to be published.

 ## Using filters for fine-grained storage and retrieval deal acceptance

 Your use-case might demand very precise and dynamic control over a combination of deal parameters.